 The ranking demonstrates the consistency with which Siemens delivers outstanding innovation, especially in digital technologies.Beat Weibel, head of the Siemens Patent Department

 All in all, Siemens holds more than 68,000 granted patents.
 Siemens employees filed some 3,750 patents and 6,850 invention disclosures worldwide in fiscal year 2019.
 Based on 220 working days, that’s about 31 inventions per day.

 TechnologyTechnology (T) is the central in-house research unit at Siemens.
-CT works alongside the business units to drive forward the basic technologies that are important for the company as a whole.
+T works alongside the businesses Digital Industries, Smart Infrastructure, Mobility as well as Siemens Healthineers to drive forward the basic technologies that are important for the company as a whole.

 - T is headed by the Chief Technology Officer.

 - The global network of experts comprises some 2,100 employees, including 1,700 researchers and developers as well as 350 patent experts.